injms/ianjames.net/README.md

+# Redirecty

-# Just a quick redirect setup for Netlify for a domain.
+Just a quick redirect setup for Netlify that 301 redirects everything towards another domain.
+The \_redirects file is in `public` to avoid the `readme.md` etc being pushed as well.

-If you want to know more, take a look at Netlify's [documentation on redirects](https://www.netlify.com/docs/redirects/).
+If you want to know more, it's probably better to a look at Netlify's [documentation on redirects](https://www.netlify.com/docs/redirects/).
+It's really rather useful.